Workbench V6 User Guide

 AI Models use machine learning to detect and categorize images into scenes, then automatically apply optimized presets for each scene.
 Each AI Model contains multiple scenes, with targeted presets designed for those image types.

-Perfectly Clear provides three default AI Models—Universal, Pro, and School & Sports—each tailored for different types of imagery.
+Perfectly Clear provides four default AI Models—Universal, Pro, School and Sports, and Attractions and Cruise Lines—each tailored for different types of imagery.
 You can view a detailed description of each AI Model and the presets it includes here.

 The AI Model dropdown displays:

-• The three default Perfectly Clear AI Models (identified by the green Perfectly Clear icon)
+• The four default Perfectly Clear AI Models (identified by the green Perfectly Clear icon)

 • Any custom AI Models you create or import